luvit/luv/docs.md

 **Parameters:**
 - `options`: `table` or `nil`
   - `stack_size`: `integer` or `nil`
-- `entry`: `function`
+- `entry`: `function` or `string`
 - `...`: `threadargs` passed to `entry`

 Creates and initializes a `luv_thread_t` (not `uv_thread_t`).
-Returns the Lua userdata wrapping it and asynchronously executes `entry`, which can be either a Lua function or a Lua function dumped to a string.
+Returns the Lua userdata wrapping it and asynchronously executes `entry`, which can be either a Lua function or a string containing Lua code or bytecode dumped from a function.
 Additional arguments `...` are passed to the `entry` function and an optional `options` table may be provided.
 Currently accepted `option` fields are `stack_size`.